 Introduction

-This REC Schedule describes the classification of Market Messages sent to and from the CSS.

-This REC Schedule defines the different types of governance applicable to a Data Item, including the roles of Data Master, Meta Data Owner and Data Responsible User.
+This REC Schedule describes the classification of Market Messages sent to and from the CSS and defines the different types of governance applicable to a Data Item, including the roles of Data Master, Meta Data Owner and Data Responsible User.

-This REC Schedule also defines CSS Operation Data, including;
+This REC Schedule also defines Switching Operation Data, including;

-which parties are responsible, under this Code, for the accuracy and provision of CSS Operation Data; and
+which parties are responsible, under this Code, for the accuracy and provision of Switching Operation Data; and

-the processes operated between Market Participants to maintain CSS Operation Data.
+the processes operated between Market Participants to maintain Switching Operation Data.

 CSS related Market Messages